djuanit0x/data-structure-cheat-sheet/README.md

         - Insert -> single (left/right) AVL rotation -> recolor
     - 4nd case: Child of red node, kink shape
         - Rotate to make straight line, then do **straight line insertion case (3rd case)**
+    - Important Notes
+        - Only coloring when traversing to insert the tree -- fixing the tree color only the way down.
+        - When inserting a node, nodes with invalid color do not have to be fixed or recolor if the nodes are not visited

 ### Time Complexity